FREE Cosmetic Consultations - Contact Us Today!

 The most common mistake is over-treating or picking at breakouts.
 Over-washing, using too many harsh products simultaneously, or squeezing pimples can severely damage the skin barrier, leading to increased irritation, inflammation, and potential scarring.

-If you have used over-the-counter products consistently for 4 to 6 weeks without seeing improvement, or if your acne is severe, deep, or painful, it is time to see a specialist.
+If you have used over-the-counter products consistently for 4 to 6 weeks without seeing improvement, or if your acne is severe, deep, or painful, it is time to see a doctor.

-Active acne treatment focuses on clearing existing breakouts and preventing new ones.
+Active acne treatment focuses on clearing existing breakouts and helping to prevent new ones.
 Acne scar treatment focuses on remodeling collagen and resurfacing the skin.

 Sunscreen is critical.
 Many acne medications and in-office treatments make your skin significantly more sensitive to the sun, increasing the risk of burning and hyperpigmentation.